CHIELDOnline/CHIELD/docs/help/Help_AddingData.md

 ###  Add causal links using the graphical network display

 The black box at the top of the "Causal Links" tab is a graphical display for visualising the network.
-Double click anywhere in the box to create a new variable.
+Double click anywhere in the box to **create a new variable**.
 A text box will appear where you can type the name of the variable.
 A drop-down box of existing variables will help you make a choice, but you can add a new variable if you like.
 Press "Enter" to create the variable.

 You can also add a variable by typing a variable name in the text box to the top right of the network display box, and then clicking the + icon.

-Draw causal links between variables by clicking on the source variable, then the destination variable.
+**Draw causal links** between variables by clicking on the source variable, then the destination variable.
 You may need to click on the white space to deselect all variables first.
 Adding links this way will only work when in *link drawing mode*.
 To turn off link drawing mode, click the arrow symbol in the toolbar above the display box.

 Note that all links added via the graphical display will be direct causal effects (">").
 You can edit this and add other information using the tabular display.